TabbycatDebate/tabbycat/README.md

         $ ./manage.py import_tournament dummy

-### Importing a Tournament on Heroku
+#### Setting up a Tournament Automatically (On Heroku)

 At present the ```import_tournament``` script does not work on Heroku.
-For now:

-1. Import the data on a local install

-        $ ./manage.py import_tournament dummy

-2. Add the backups plugin to Heroku
+For now, if you want to automate the import process, do as follows:

+1. Import and setup your tournament as per **Setting up a Tournament Automatically (On a Local Install)**

+2. Deploy to heroku as per **Deploy to Heroku**, but skip running the lines with ```manage.py``` in them

+3. Find the name of your heroku database (it will look something like ```HEROKU_POSTGRESQL_NAVY_URL```) using:

-        $ heroku addons:add pgbackups
+        $ heroku pg:psql

-3. Make a copy of your local datatabase (replacing 'your_db_name') in the below:

-        $ pg_dump -Fc --no-acl --no-owner -h localhost your_db_name > your_db_name

-4. Upload the dump file to a web server somewhere

-5. Restore the local dump to Heroku, replacing the URL with a link to your dump file
+3. Use [```pg:push```](https://devcenter.heroku.com/articles/heroku-postgresql#pg-push) to copy your local database to Heroku.
+Note that your ```APP_NAME``` is the subdomain of your app at its heroku url.

-        $ heroku pgbackups:restore DATABASE 'https://s3.amazonaws.com/me/items/3H0q/mydb.dump'
+        $ heroku pg:push LOCAL_DATABASE_NAME HEROKU_DATABASE_NAME --app APP_NAME

-#### Directing a Tournament
+## Running a Tournament

-###### Initial Setup
+#### Initial Configuration

-1. First, view the tournament configuration page and adjust the speaker ranges and interface options.
+1. After importing all your data, log into the site as an admin, and view the tournament configuration page.
+Adjust the speaker ranges and interface options to your liking.
-2. Go to the /admin/ page to add any users that should have access to data-entry functions, but not the main tab backend.
+2. Go to the /admin/ area to add any users that should have access to data-entry functions, but not the main tab backend.
 These should have *Active* and *Staff status* ticked.

-###### Round-by-Round
+#### Running a Round

 1. Each round of the tournament has a number in the top right of the menu
 2. For each round, you need to confirm the Venues, Teams, Adjudicators, and Participants are all available using the options in this menu.
 3. The draw can then be generated on the Draw page
 4. If using the public draw function, use the *Release to Public* button to publicly display the draw page.
 5. Enter the motions for each round in the Motions page if you'd like information about motion selection and win rates.
-6. Enter debate results and feedback as they come in.
+6. Enter debate results and feedback as they come in (and/or allow online entry of results and feedback).
+7. Both results and feedback entered in the tab room or online need to be confirmed before the results are counted.
-7. When ready to advance to the next round, go to the Tournament section in the admin area and increiment the *Current round*.
+8. When ready to advance to the next round, go to the Tournament section in the Django /admin/ area, select the current tournament, and increment the *Current Round*.

-###### Wrapping Up
+#### Wrapping Up

 1. Tabs can be released using the *Tab released* option under configuration.
-Note that you probably want to turn off *Public ballots*, *Public feedback*, *Feedback progress*, and *Public draw* at this stage.
+Note that you probably want to turn off the *Public ballots*, *Public feedback*, *Feedback progress*, and *Public draw* options at this stage.

 ## Licensing and development